feminist-ai/website/README.md

 ┣━━ 📂 content
 ┃   ┣━━ 📂 kits             # different event kits as *.mdx
 ┃   ┃   ┗━━ 📄 {kit}.mdx    # kit content and metadata
+┃   ┣━━ 📂 recaps           # different event recaps as *.mdx
+┃   ┃   ┗━━ 📄 {recap}.mdx  # recap content and metadata
 ┃   ┣━━ 📄 events.json      # list of future and past events to display
 ┃   ┗━━ 📄 meta.json        # website meta information
 ┣━━ 📂 pages                # source of pages
 ┣━━ 📂 public
-┃   ┣━━ 📂 images           # images used by kits and events
+┃   ┣━━ 📂 images           # images used by kits and recaps
 ┃   ┗━━ 📂 templates        # downloadable and printable PDF templates
 ┗━━ 📂 src                  # website source and components
 ```